 What Is a Sober Living Home?

-A sober living home is an alcohol-free and drug-free environment where people who have completed an addiction treatment program live for some time before going on to live independently.
-The goal of sober living homes is to help people who are in recovery from substance abuse solidify their sobriety before they return to independent living.
+A sober living home is an alcohol-free and drug-free environment where people who are in or have completed an addiction treatment program live before going on to live independently.
+They help people who are in recovery solidify their sobriety before they return to independent living.

-Mental health professionals say sober living provides an environment where peer support goes hand in hand with individual responsibility.
+Sober living provides an environment where peer support goes hand-in-hand with individual responsibility.
 This is a proven method of achieving sustained recovery from substance use disorders.
-You can think of sober living homes as taking baby steps towards a sober life.
+You can think of sober living homes as places for taking progressive steps toward a sober life.

 Private Homes Model

-In this model, sober living homes are usually smaller, often single-family houses.
-They feel more like traditional homes and are typically located in quiet, peaceful neighborhoods.
-Here are the key features of privately owned sober living houses:
+Private sober living homes are usually smaller, often single-family houses.
+They typically feel more like traditional homes, often located in quiet, peaceful neighborhoods.

-- Size and Privacy: These homes typically house fewer residents and offer a more intimate environment.
+- Size and privacy – Private homes usually house fewer residents and offer a more intimate environment.
 Each resident has their own room or shares a room with one or two others.

-- Less Formal Structure: There may be some house rules, like curfews or required attendance at recovery meetings, but private sober homes generally offer more freedom than community living models.
+- Less formal structure – There may be some house rules but private homes generally offer more freedom than community living models.
 The focus is on creating a comfortable, home-like atmosphere that encourages sobriety.
-The environment feels less institutional and more like independent living.

 Ideal For: People who are further along in their recovery, who can maintain sobriety with less daily supervision, and who want a more private, home-like experience.